Thorium-Sim/thorium-nova/ARCHITECTURE.md

 A Flight is a single instance of a game, usually coupled with a specific crew and flight director.
 The flight runs the ECS world, encapsulates the game state for the flight, and executes any systems in the simulation.
-Flights also contain a list of all of the game inputs which happened during the flight, along with the timestamp and game tick in which they happened.
-This should make it possible to replay events of the flight, or rewind a certain amount of time by replaying events

 When a flight is started or loaded from a save file, it starts up the HTTP server, which allows other clients to connect and start playing.
 A single server